Best high interest rate savings accounts in Australia

 These terms and conditions are often put in place to encourage you to regularly deposit into your savings account and withdraw less, which typically results in more interest being earned.

+Another common feature of a high interest savings account is the opportunity to earn compound interest, which could see you earning a favourable return on your savings.
 To give you a better idea, here’s an example of the kind of interest you could potentially earn on a savings account with compound interest.

 Compound interest over time on a $10,000 deposit